School Health Services

 Grades 4K and younger - Four (4) doses of any combination of DTP, DT, or DTap vaccine

-Grades 5K – 12-Four (4) doses of any combination of DTP, DT, DTP-Hib, DtaP, or Td vaccine with at least one (1) dose received on or after the fourth birthday.
+Grades 5K – 12-Four (4) doses of any combination of DTP, DT, DTaP, Td, or Tdap vaccine with at least one (1) dose received on or after the fourth birthday.

 Polio vaccine